 We will retain the information we receive and collect about you for a period which is reasonably required for us to use it in accordance with this Policy or in accordance with our legal rights and obligations.

-You can request deletion of your personal data from our database by emailing us.
-You also have the right to object where we are processing your personal data for direct marketing purposes.
+- the right to object to processing: you have the right to object to our processing of your personal data on the basis of legitimate interests (discussed above) or for direct marketing purposes and if you do so we will stop processing your personal data except to the extent permitted by law.
 For example, if you have given your consent to receive team updates or other marketing communications, but have changed your mind, you have the ability to opt out from receiving such communications going forward by contacting us using the details provided below or by clicking the relevant link in any communications you receive.